no-arbitrage/no-arbitrage.github.io/content/posts/2025-03-value-measures/index.md

 ---

 {{< lead >}}
-Value means an entity's ability to generate cash.
+Value means an entity's ability to generate future cash streams.
 Period.
 {{< /lead >}}

-This is a series of posts about fundamental concepts of value driving corproate finance.
+This is a series of posts about fundamental concepts of value concept in corproate finance.
 I will be taking you to go through a series of fundamental basic however important concepts in finance, through small pieces of posts.

 ### Introduction
 Let's take a look at this question below.

 ![Question about EV Calculation](EV-flashcard-front.png)

 So often, people use enterprise value, firm value, and market capitalisation (or market cap) interchangeably.
 However, these terms represent distinct financial concepts, and understanding their differences is crucial for accurate valuation analysis.

-### The Philosophy of Value

 So the answer is here.

 ![Question about EV Calculation](EV-flashcard-back.png)

+I suspect if the accounting value equals to  market value here, many would choose B.85, which remains to be a wrong answer.
+Because the operating liabulities should be used to offset operating assets, to assess the true capital requirement for the busienss

+### The Philosophy of Value

 In economic terms, value is often defined as utility or pleasure.
 Yet, human nature leans towards immediate gratification over future benefits, struggling to reconcile present desires with long-term goals.
 To bridge this gap, we assign meaning to waiting—we call it the intrinsic time value of money.
 At that moment, finance was born.

 Finance, as a discipline, is philosophically warm and illuminating, though often ambiguous.
 Many things in life could bear the name 'value,' yet finance scholars sought precision.
 They defined value as the "ability to generate cash."
 But paradoxically, in their attempt to remove ambiguity, they did not eliminate it entirely.

 ### Breaking Down Value Measures

+Enterprise Value,  Firm Value and Equity value are infamous terms in world of corporate finance.
+There are a few very similar concept to these.

++ **Total Assets**: This is a accounting measure, it measures the total historical value less depreciation and amortisation of both tangible and intangible assets with in a company.
++ **Invested Capital**:
++ **Total Funds Invested**:

 While some consider firm value to be another term for enterprise value, I see a distinction.
 Firm value encompasses all of a company's assets, including cash and other non-core, non-operating assets.
 Enterprise value, on the other hand, measures a business's ability to generate cash from its core operations.
 Market capitalisation, meanwhile, represents the current market value of a company’s equity.